turboheadcrab/turboheadcrab/README.md

 - 👋 Hi, I’m Vladimir Apraxin AKA @turboheadcrab
 - 👀 I’m interested in Formula 1, videogames and fixing cars
-- 🌱 I’m currently working at FedEx as Full Stack Developer through Cook Systems
+- 🌱 I’m currently residing in Knoxville, TN and working at FedEx as Full Stack Developer through Cook Systems
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me?
-Really, how?
+Email to vladimir[dot]apraxin[at]gmail[dot]com

 <!---
 turboheadcrab/turboheadcrab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.